In this post, I’ll recommend you the best nootropics for language learning.

 Smart drugs?
 Aren’t healthy behaviors enough?

-I know that the best way to improve your memory is practicing standard healthy behaviors:
+I know that the best way to improve your memory is by practicing standard healthy behaviors:

 - Eating a balanced diet